 There are modern and clean free toilets outside Delphi's museum but none in the archaeological site.

-5. The Main Archaeological Site
+5. Delphi's Main Archaeological Site

 Delphi's archeological site is on a hill with the stadium at the top.
 Some visitors and tour groups don't walk up to the stadium but I think it is worth the effort.